jakeheft/whether_sweater/README.md

 }
 ```
 #### Background Image Request
+The front-end has requested a background image to display a city's weather over.
+Use this endpoint to find an image (provided by Unsplash) of a city by entering the city into the location parameters.
 ```
 GET '/api/v1/backgrounds?location=<enter city & state/country (e.g denver,co)>
+Content-Type: application/json
+Accept: application/json
 ```
 Example Background Image Response
 ```